 Flight Ready Logo

-The Department of Human Nutrition is committed to supporting Winthrop’s Quality Enhancement Plan by developing flight ready dietitians.
+The Department of Human Nutrition is committed to supporting Winthrop’s Quality Enhancement Plan by developing flight ready health and nutrition professionals.

 Department Mission Statement